Upper Wheel Fairings - Patent US 9,878,745

 Summary demonstration Video: Typical side-by-side road bike downhill coasting test:

-AERODEFENDER™ Wheel Fairings slice through headwinds, pulling far ahead at bottom of one kilometer hill.
+AERODEFENDER™ Wheel Fairings slice through headwinds, pulling far ahead at bottom of one kilometer hill, yielding a 6 second advantage.

 Breakthrough AERO Invention